 The instructor for this class will provide an overview of some of the more important consumer protection statutes, with special emphasis on the Deceptive Trade Practices Act.

 What rights do debtors have?
 What is permissible for debt collectors and when do they violate the law?
-The instructor of this course will educate attendees about their rights, and he will outline the practices used by debt collectors that are legal as well as those that are not.
+What rights and responsibilities do you have if you are the victim of identity theft?
+The instructor of this course will educate attendees about their rights in this area of the law.

 This course provides an overview of issues important to senior citizens and those who care about them, including a review of long-term care planning, including Medicaid eligibility.

 The instructor of this course will provide a brief overview of divorce, protective orders, and related issues.

 In this course, participants will learn about the law regarding child custody and visitation duties and rights, child support, and grandparent's rights.

 This is the course for people who wish to know how to use the library and the internet to find cases, statutes, and other law-related items.